bendews/ansible-unifi-ssl/README.md

 It is **strongly reccomended** to use a "Full Chain" certfificate when deploying to a Unifi Video system.
 There may be issues with Live Playback and other websocket functions if one is not used.

 ## Example Playbook

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

     - hosts: unifi
       tasks: